(DICE) Diversity, Intercultural and Community Engagement

 Students' progress for Step 1 will be tracked through a punch-card.
 Students will have their card punched at DICE events by a DICE representative.
 Once students have completed their card, they will turn this in and their name will be added to the certificate database as having completed this step.
 Step 2 and Step 3 will require communication with the DICE program coordinator, Stephen Deaderick (email@example.com).
 See below for more information.

 1. Attend 3 co-curricular Social Justice Engagement (SJE) dialogues throughout the year.
 These programs are part of the Alonso Family Dialogue Series (http://mcc.osu.edu/education-and-training/alonso-family-dialogue-series/).
 At the end of the program, you will get your DICE card punched by the event's coordinator or another designated person.
-The event description on the MCC's calendar will display whether or not the DICE program counts for SJE or H&A.
+The event description on the MCC's calendar will display whether or not the DICE program counts for SJE or H&A. Please note, unless the event description specifies that you need to, you do not need to RSVP for DICE events.

 2. Attend 3 Heritage and/or Awareness (H&A) events offered through the Multicultural Center.
 We offer many programs throughout the year that are hosted by our Intercultural Specialists and other programming staff.
 If you check out the MCC calendar online, you will see the word "DICE" after a program title to know that it counts for your DICE card.
 The event description on the MCC's calendar will display whether or not the DICE program counts for SJE or H&A.